Maria Steen: Involvement in same-sex marriage referendum

 She participated in TV debates in the run-up to the referendum.
 The amendment was approved in the referendum by 62% of voters on a turnout of 61%.

 2024 constitutional referendums on family and care

 In 2024, Steen campaigned against two proposed amendments to the Constitution of Ireland: the Thirty-ninth Amendment on the Family, which proposed to extend the constitutional definition of family to "other durable relationships" in addition to marriage, and the Fortieth Amendment, on Care, which proposed to remove references to women's "life within the home" and mothers' "duties in the home", and to add a new gender-neutral article on care within the family.
 Steen joined a group of barristers, Lawyers for No, to voice concern about the potential unintended consequences of these proposed changes.
 The group also included Senator Michael McDowell, Michael McNamara TD and Brenda Power.
-Steen appeared in an RTÉ television debate with then-Tánaiste Micheál Martin to discuss the upcoming referendum.
+Steen appeared in an RTÉ television debate with then-Tánaiste Micheál Martin.
 Both proposed amendments were rejected, by 67.7 and 73.9 percent of voters, respectively.